dillonharless18/cdk-infrastructure-serverless-erp/README.md

    - `name`: The name of the function (e.g., `getPoLineItemComments`)
    - `allowedGroups`: The oneXerp roles that will be allowed to access the API Endpoint.
 Options are: [basic_user, driver, logistics, project_manager, admin]
 3. Create the Lambda function's code file (e.g., `index.js`) inside the new directory
-4. The `ApiStack` will automatically create the Lambda function, integration, and API Gateway resource based on the `metadata.json` file
+4. The `ApiStack` will automatically create the Lambda function, integration, and API Gateway resource based on the `metadata.json` file.
+It will associate it with the proper Cognito User Pools according to the allowedGroups property in the metadata.json file.

 ## Testing